ILoveACL/I-LOVE_ICLR/README.md

-The `example` field is optional.
 When present, each item is expected to contain an example answer and its score.

 ### Adapting a new scoring dataset